Motorious Readers Get Double Entries To Win This Classic Mustang and Pickup Sweepstakes

 ⚡️ Read the full article on Motorious

-In a grand celebration of the Ford Mustang's 60th anniversary, Motorious has launched an exciting sweepstakes, offering participants a chance to win a classic 1966 Ford Mustang and a 2023 Ford F-150 4x4 truck.
-This unique giveaway, known as the Show & Tow Dream Giveaway, is a tribute to one of America’s most beloved muscle cars, marking its milestone birthday on April 17, 2024.
+In anticipation of the 60th anniversary of the iconic Ford Mustang, a spectacular sweepstakes is underway, offering participants a chance to win not just one, but two remarkable Ford vehicles.
+This unique opportunity comes as the Ford Mustang approaches its milestone birthday on April 17, 2024.
+The grand prize?
+A meticulously restored classic 1966 Ford Mustang and a powerful 2023 Ford F-150 4x4 truck, poised to take their place in your garage.

-The highlight of the sweepstakes is a meticulously restored 1966 Mustang, a true classic that captures the essence of American automotive history.
-This special-ordered, one-owner pony car boasts V-8 power, a factory four-speed transmission, and factory air conditioning.
-The Mustang's award-winning restoration shines in its original color combination of Candy Apple Red paint, complemented by a stylish Parchment with a Burgundy interior, making it a head-turner and a collector's dream.
+The Show & Tow Dream Giveaway, specially revived for this Mustang milestone, features a stunning, special-ordered, one-owner 1966 Mustang.
+This classic beauty has been fully restored to surpass its original showroom splendor.
+Under its hood lies robust V-8 power, complemented by a factory four-speed transmission and air conditioning.
+Its striking Candy Apple Red exterior and elegant Parchment with Burgundy interior make it a true collector's gem.

-To accompany this vintage beauty, Motorious has paired it with a custom-built 2023 Ford F-150 4x4 truck.
-This modern marvel is powered by a 400-horsepower 5.0L V-8 engine and equipped with a 10-speed automatic transmission featuring a tow mode.
-The truck's Race Red exterior and black interior, along with the STX appearance package and a Class IV trailer hitch, make it the perfect contemporary counterpart to the classic Mustang.
-The F-150's interior has been enhanced by Katzkin with a custom red/black leather design, offering comfort and style in equal measure.
+But the excitement doesn't end there.
+The sweepstakes also includes a custom 2023 Ford F-150, embodying the best of modern automotive engineering.
+This ninth-generation F-150 sports a Race Red exterior and a black interior, powered by Ford's legendary 400-horsepower 5.0L V-8 engine.
+It’s equipped with a 10-speed automatic transmission with tow mode, the STX appearance package, and a Class IV trailer hitch.
+The interior is enhanced by Katzkin with a custom red/black leather design.

-In addition to these two remarkable vehicles, the winner will also receive the ultimate car trailer from Futura Trailers.
-The Futura Trailers Super Sport lowering trailer is a 16.5-foot open-bed trailer, specifically designed to transport classic muscle cars like the grand-prize Mustang with ease and safety.
+Additionally, the winner will receive the ultimate car trailer from Futura Trailers.
+The Super Sport lowering trailer, measuring 16.5 feet, is ideal for transporting the grand-prize Mustang, embodying both functionality and style.

-As the Ford Mustang approaches its 60th anniversary, Motorious's sweepstakes offers a unique way to commemorate this iconic vehicle's enduring legacy.
-With the combination of a classic 1966 Mustang, a modern F-150, and a state-of-the-art car trailer, the winner of this giveaway will be perfectly equipped to celebrate the Mustang's milestone in style.

-Motorious's sweepstakes not only promises thrilling prizes but also supports a noble cause, with proceeds benefiting veterans’ and children’s charities.
-Participants have the chance to make a difference while potentially winning these automotive treasures.
-The countdown to the Mustang's 60th anniversary is on, and entering this sweepstakes could mean driving away with a piece of automotive history.
+This sweepstakes isn't just about winning extraordinary vehicles; it's an opportunity to support veterans' and children’s charities.
+Your donation can make a significant difference.
+As the Ford Mustang approaches six decades of automotive excellence, this is your chance to celebrate in grand style.
+Enter now for a chance to make these exceptional Ford vehicles yours.

 Sign up for the Motorious Newsletter.
 For the latest news, follow us on Facebook, Twitter, and Instagram.